E-Scooter : What is the maximum gradient an E-Scooter can handle?

 Rule of thumb:

-A 10% grade means: For every 100 meters traveled, the road rises 10 meters.
+A 10% grade means that for every 100 meters traveled, the road rises 10 meters.

-Many people have a hard time visualizing what percentages actually mean.
-The following chart shows at a glance the difference between 0%, 10%, 20%, and 30%.
+Many people have a hard time visualizing what percentages mean.
+The following chart shows at a glance how 0%, 10%, 20%, and 30% differ.

 Comparison of 0%, 10%, 20%, and 30% gradients for e-scooters